sanger-tol/tolid-api/README.md

 ## Setup
 - First read and run the pre-reqs in setup.py
-- Please install connexion with extra install: pip install 'connexion[swagger-ui]' or provide the path to your local installation by passing swagger_path=<your path>
+- Please install connexion with extra install: "pip install 'connexion[swagger-ui]'" or provide the path to your local installation by passing swagger_path=YOUR_PATH

 ## Usage
 To run the server, please execute the following from the root directory: